maiahirsch/maiahirsch.github.io/docs/lab12.md

 ## BLE Commands

 I added four new BLE commands.
-These allowed me to tune gains and retrive data without reflashing the Artemis between attempts, which was essential for the long iterative process.
+These allowed me to tune gains and retrieve data without reflashing the Artemis between attempts, which was essential for the long iterative process.

 - `SET_PENDULUM_GAINS`: received Kp and Kd from Python and stores them on the Artemis
 - `START_PENDULUM`: resets all PID state variables, accepts an optional setpoint offset to compensate for IMU mounting drift, and enables the controller flag so the main loop begins running `pidPendulum()`